Liability Coverage for Corporations, Non-Profit Groups, and International Organizations

-- Corporations with International Locations
+- US Corporations with International Locations

-- Non-Profits or Missionary Groups
+- US Non-Profits or Missionary Groups

 - Tour Operators, Lodges, or Tour Operators

-- Schools, Universities and Student Groups
+- Schools, Universities, and Student Groups

-Help with Buying General Foreign Liability
+Help with Buying Commercial Liability for your International Operations

 Truly, any organization that has international operations should review their existing coverage.
 What is typical is that an organization either: a) has too little coverage – they have not thought of all the risks and/or purchased adequate coverage; or b) many organizations have overlapping coverage – they have emergency evacuation benefits included in their general liability plan but have also purchased a separate travel medical plan which also includes emergency evacuation.
 As a result, they may be underinsured or overcharged.
 We can help in both circumstances.
 Contact us for a review of your existing benefits and answer your questions about benefits, costs and coverage options.